munificent/craftinginterpreters/book/local-variables.md

 For all that, it's straightforward.
 We walk the list of locals that are currently in scope.
 If one has the same name as the identifier token, the identifier must refer to that variable.
 We've found it!
-We walk the array backwards so that we found the *last* declared variable with the identifier.
+We walk the array backwards so that we find the *last* declared variable with the identifier.
 That ensures that inner local variables correctly shadow earlier locals with the same name.

 At runtime, we load and store locals using the stack slot index, so that's what the compiler needs to calculate after it resolves the variable.
 Whenever a variable is declared, we append it to the locals array in Compiler.
-That means the first local variable is at index variable, the next one is at index one, and so on.
-When a block ends, some number of trailing locals from the end of the array are discarded.
+That means the first local variable is at index zero, the next one is at index one, and so on.
 In other words, the locals array in the compiler has the *exact* same layout as the VM's stack will have at runtime.
 The variable's index in the locals array is the same as its stack slot.
 How convenient!

+**todo: illustrate?**

 If we make it through the whole array without finding a variable with the given name, it must not be a local.
 In that case, we return `-1` to signal that it wasn't found and should be assumed to be a global variable instead.

-That's it for compiler support.
-Moving along the execution pipeline, we have two new instructions.
+Our compiler is emitting two new instructions, so let's get them working.
 First is loading a local variable:

 ^code get-local-op (1 before, 1 after)